Kitchen hygiene and food safety

 - If possible have separate chopping boards for raw meat, raw vegetables and for ready-to-eat food such as salad, bread or fruit.

-- Never put ready-to-eat food on a worktop or chopping board that raw meat has touched unless you have washed it very well first.
+- Never put ready-to-eat food on a surface that raw meat has touched.

 - A hot wash in the dishwasher is a very good way to clean plastic chopping boards – always check that they are dishwasher safe.
 However a good scrub in the sink with hot soapy water will do the same job.

-- Be very careful to wash anything that you’ve used with raw meat before using it again with cooked or ready-to-eat foods.
+- Be very careful to wash any utensils that have touched raw meat before using them again.

 - Wash utensils in hot soapy water or in the dishwasher.